 In addition to specific projects listed below, genomics research is helping us attack sarcoma – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

 Dr. Cesare Spadoni is leading a team to develop treatments for rhabdomyosarcoma, the most common pediatric soft tissue sarcoma.
 The aggressive subtype, alveolar rhabdomyosarcoma, results from the abnormal fusion of two genes and is difficult to treat.
-These young patients have a poor prognosis.
-Dr. Spadoni’s team is using the small molecule drug, volasertib, a highly potent inhibitor of the enzyme PLK1 – resulting in reduced activity and stability of the abnormal fused proteins.
+Dr. Spadoni’s team is using the small molecule drug, volasertib, a highly potent inhibitor that reduces activity and stability of the abnormal fused proteins.
 Significantly, the anti-cancer effects of volasertib are more pronounced when combined with chemotherapy agent, vincristine.
 Volasertib has already been studied as single agent in Phase I clinical trials in children with leukemia and refractory solid tumors.
 With support from the NFCR AIM-HI Translational Research Initiative, volasertib has advanced in pre-clinical research toward clinical trials.
-A Phase I clinical trial will begin in 2020 to bring this combined treatment to patients with relapsed or refractory rhabdomyosarcoma, with and without the gene fusion abnormalities.
+A Phase I clinical trial will begin in 2021 to bring this combined treatment to patients with relapsed or refractory rhabdomyosarcoma and offer them hope for an effective treatment.

 Dr. Wei Zhang has devoted his entire career to the pursuit of precision oncology – specifically to the key molecular and genomic events that drive the development and progression of cancer.
 Over the last 20 years, Dr. Zhang has identified multiple novel cancer markers and oncogenic signaling molecules, including targets for the treatment of a soft tissue sarcoma that develops from tissues surrounding nerves called malignant peripheral nerve sheath tumor (MPNST).
 Results have provided evidence that the tyrosine kinase receptor pathway is a potential therapeutic target for patients with MPSNT.